opengisch/pum/docs/docs/cli/install.md

 - `--beta-testing`: This will install the module in beta testing, meaning that it will not be possible to receive any future updates.
 - `--skip-drop-app`: Skip drop app handlers during installation.
 - `--skip-create-app`: Skip create app handlers during installation.
+- `--allow-multiple-modules`: Allow multiple PUM modules (with separate migration tables) in the same database